Evan Golden (wrestler)

 Robert Evan Lee Cox (born September 29, 2000), better known by the ring name Evan Golden, is an American professional wrestler.
 A second generation wrestler, he is the son of Eddie Golden and the third member of the Golden wrestling family.

 Early life

 Robert Evan Lee Cox was born on September 29, 2000, in Asheville, North Carolina.
 His father, Eddie, worked as a professional wrestler, touring the Southeast.
-Cox attended Asheville-Buncombe Technical Community College.
+Cox participated in gymnastics and competitive swimming, receiving coaching from former Olympic medalist Mary Montgomery.
+Cox attended Asheville-Buncombe Technical Community College where he graduated a member of the National Society of Leadership and Success and the International Thespian Society.

 Professional wrestling career

+Early career (2021–2022)

-Golden debuted on December 18, 2021, for the Asheville-based promotion Uprise Pro Wrestling.
-Accompanied to the ring by his father Eddie, Golden lost after a rock bottom from Brandon Paradise.
-On October 22, 2022, Golden defeated Jeff Connelly for the Rocky Top Heavyweight Championship after Connelly issued an open challenge.
-Golden won the title during a benefit show for Mike Hodge, a local resident awaiting a kidney transplant.
+Golden debuted on December 18, 2021, for the Asheville-based promotion Uprise Pro Wrestling, accompanied to the ring by his father, Eddie.
+Golden was provided training from his dad alongside E.Z.
+Money and Jeff Connelly.
+Golden defeated Connelly in a student vs teacher match on October 22, 2022 at a fundraising event.